Video Clip: Randall Arendt discusses benefits of conservation development.

 Subdivision for Realtors

-One researcher recently studied 184 lots in conservation subdivisions and in conventional subdivisions in South Kingstown, RI, and reported the following results:
+One researcher recently studied 184 lots in conservation subdivisions and in conventional subdivisions in South Kingstown, RI, reporting the following results:

 - Lots in conservation subdivisions carried a 14% premium (about $15,000 more per lot).